covidatlas/coronadatascraper/README.md

 Send a pull request with your scraper, and be sure to run the scraper first with the instructions specified in the guide to make sure the data is valid.

-## Notice an error in our data?

-Please file an issue and specify the specific location and

 ## License

 This project is licensed under the permissive [BSD 2-clause license](LICENSE).